 As you’ve been learning Korean and its alphabet, a thought may have crossed your mind: is there a Hangul stroke order?
 The answer to this is yes!
 Specific stroke orders are also followed in writing each character in the Korean alphabet.

-This lesson will help you learn each stroke order for the Korean letters.
-By the end of this lesson, you’ll not only have improved on your skills as you write in the Korean language, and you’ll be well on your way to crafting some beautiful calligraphy with Hangul!
+This lesson will help you learn each stroke order for the Korean Hangul letters.
+By the end of this lesson, you’ll surely improve your skills as you write in the Korean language.
+Another great thing about learning the correct stroke order is crafting some beautiful calligraphy with the Korean Hangul!

 - 1 What is Hangul Stroke Order?